aws-amplify/docs/docs/lib/getting-started/fragments/android/integrate.md

   </amplify-block>
   </amplify-block-switcher>

-  This code creates a Todo item with two properties: a title and a description.
+  This code creates a Todo item with two properties: a name and a description.
 This is a plain object that isn't stored in DataStore yet.

 1. Below that, add the code to save the item to DataStore: